mselezniova/CompMath23/week11/week11.md

 ![](https://raw.githubusercontent.com/mselezniova/CompMath23/media/images/week11/irises.png)

 [The iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) is often used as an example for data analysis methods.
-This dataset contains four features: the length and the width of the sepals and petals of iris flowers, in centimeters.
+This dataset contains four features: length and width of sepals and petals of iris flowers, in centimeters.
 There are 50 samples per each of three species of Iris (*Iris setosa*, *Iris virginica* and *Iris versicolor*).
 The goal is to distiguish between the species based on the features.

 **a)** Download the `iris.csv` file and load it in Python (you can use `pandas.read_csv` function).